 A common question we receive concerns different campuses of a single academic entity.
 For the purpose of this program, we treat each individual campus of a university system as its own distinct institution.
 For example, UC Berkeley and UC Riverside may submit separate applications, and would not be required to join forces through a single "University of California" application.
-However, one of these universities would not be able to submit two applications from different schools within the institution (such as one from the school of law and one from the school of engineering).
+However, one of these universities would not be able to submit two applications from different schools within the institution (such as one from the school of law and one from the school of engineering, or one from a campus library and one from a campus museum).